Lartsch/FediAct/README.md

 2. Open the debugging page (URL: about:debugging)
 3. Select "This Firefox"
 4. Click the "Load Temporary Add-on" button and then select the downloaded Firefox ZIP file

+## Install in Firefox for Android
+Since a while, Firefox on Android only allows a [curated list](https://addons.mozilla.org/en-US/android/search/?promoted=recommended&sort=random&type=extension) of addons to install, preventing installation of anything else.

+The following explanation will guide you how to install it from the webstore anyways.

+**Requirements:**
+- Firefox **Nightly** for Android

+**Steps:**
+1. In Firefox, go to Settings > About Firefox Nightly
+2. Click the Firefox logo 5 times to enable developer options
+3. Go back to Settings > Custom Add-on Collection
+4. Enter the following data:
+    - ID: 17665294
+    - Name: FediFollow
+5. Firefox will close - reopen it
+6. FediFollow will now be available in the Add-ons menu of Firefox Nightly

+I included all of the default add-ons in the custom collection, so will not miss out on any of those.

 ## Additional notes
 1. Currently supports external Mastodon instances v3 + v4